Board Certified Vascular and General Surgeons

 The Surgical Clinic at Mid-South Surgeons in Columbia, Tennessee, was originally founded in 1990 by Dr. James Richardson, a Board Certified General Surgeon and Board Certified Vascular Surgeon, with a goal of treating Columbia area patients with dignity and compassionate care.

-Today, The Surgical Clinic at Mid-South Surgeons is a practice with four Board Certified Surgeons specializing in General Surgery and Vascular Surgery, still committed to providing a comfortable and compassionate location for patients in need of a wide range of surgical procedures.
+Today, The Surgical Clinic at Mid-South Surgeons is a practice with four Board Certified Surgeons specializing in General Surgery and Vascular Surgery, and our resident physician’s assistant.
+We are still committed to providing a comfortable and compassionate location for patients in need of a wide range of surgical procedures.

 What is a General Surgical Practice?

 In the General Surgical practice highly trained board certified surgeons focus on the abdominal organs of the body.
 Some of the common issues are appendicitis, hernias, gallbladder, stomach and intestines.
 A General Surgeon will have completed four years of Medical School, earning the Medical Doctorate (MD) and then they will spend and additional five years in a Surgical Internship or Residency program.